 Strawberry Pie - This fresh strawberry pie is 100% homemade from my favorite crust, a delicious glaze, and sweet whipped cream.
 A perfect summer dessert!

-Completely homemade strawberry pie - my favorite crust, a delicious glaze, and sweet whipped cream.
+Completely homemade strawberry pie - my favorite crust, fresh strawberries coated in a delicious glaze, and sweet whipped cream.

 Ingredients